netdata/go.d.plugin/modules/nginxvts/README.md

 ## Configuration

-Edit the `go.d/nginxvts.conf` configuration file using `edit-config` from the your agent's [config directory](https://learn.netdata.cloud/docs/configure/nodes), which is typically at `/etc/netdata`.
+Edit the `go.d/nginxvts.conf` configuration file using `edit-config` from the Netdata [config directory](https://learn.netdata.cloud/docs/configure/nodes), which is typically at `/etc/netdata`.

 ```bash
 cd /etc/netdata # Replace this path with your Netdata config directory